avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### `SubnetValidatorWeightMessage`

-`SubnetValidatorWeightMessage`s are sent from validator managers to the P-Chain to update the weight of an existing validator, and are sent from the P-Chain back to validator managers to acknowledge that validator weight updates have been effectuated.
+The P-Chain can consume a `SubnetValidatorWeightMessage` through a `SetSubnetValidatorWeightTx` to update the weight of an existing validator.
+The P-Chain can also produce a `SubnetValidatorWeightMessage` for consumers to verify that the validator weight update has been effectuated.

 The `SubnetValidatorWeightMessage` is specified as an `AddressedCall` with the following payload.
 When sent from the P-Chain, the `sourceChainID` is set to the P-Chain ID, and the `sourceAddress` is set to an empty byte array.